daviddalpiaz/bsl/linear-regression.md

 Suppose (although it is likely untrue) that there is a strong correlation between wearing a wrist watch, and car accidents.
 Depending on your frame of reference, you should view this information in very different ways.

 - Suppose you are a car insurance company.
 This is great news!
-You can now more accurately predict the number of accidents of your policy holders.
+You can now more accurately predict the number of accidents of your policy holders if you know whether or not they wear a wrist watch.
 For the sake of understanding how much your company will need to pay out in a year, you don't care what *causes* accidents, you just want to be able to **predict** (estimate) the number of accidents.
 - Suppose you are a car driver.
 As a driver, you want to stay safe.
 That is, you want to do things that decrease accidents.
 In this framing, you care about things that **cause** accidents, not things that *predict* accidents.
 In other words, this correlation information should **not** lead to you throwing away your wrist watch.

 *Disclaimer:* Extremely high correlation should not simply be ignored.
 For example, there is a very high correlation between smoking and lung cancer.
 (Fun fact: [RA Fisher](https://en.wikipedia.org/wiki/Ronald_Fisher), the most famous statistician, did not believe that smoking caused cancer.
 It's actually a part of a larger [fasinating story](https://rss.onlinelibrary.wiley.com/doi/full/10.1111/j.1740-9713.2014.00765.x).)
 However, this strong correlation is not proof that smoking causes lung cancer.
 Instead, additional study is needed to rule out confounders, establish mechanistic relationships, and more.